 Spiders can be a nuisance in and around your home.
-While spiders may not do as much damage to your property as some pests do, they can certainly be annoying and even dangerous.
+While they may not do as much damage to your property as some pests do, they can certainly be annoying and even dangerous.
 Certain spiders are venomous, and their bites can cause severe reactions.
 These reactions are usually most severe in children or the elderly, or people with compromised immune systems.
-It is no wonder many people are looking for a way to keep spiders away from their homes.
+It’s no wonder many people are looking for natural ways to keep spiders away from their homes.

-There are chemicals and pesticides that can kill spiders, but these are often dangerous for your family and pets; and not environmentally-friendly.
-The best way to keep spiders from making their home in YOUR home, is to keep a clean house and use safe, natural spider repellents.
+There are chemicals and pesticides that can kill spiders, but these are often dangerous for your family and pets; and not environmentally-friendly since these pests are actually important.
+Here are the different methods we will explore to keep them from making their home in YOUR home:

 1) Keep Spiders Out to Begin With

-A good way to prevent spiders from getting into your home, is to make sure you don’t have an environment around your house that attracts spiders.
-Spiders often make their homes outside in plants, piles of leaves or wood, or dark undisturbed places like old tires or buckets.
-Having these things right next to your house makes it more likely that a spider will wander in.
-Create some distance between these things and your house, to make it less likely that a spider finds a way inside.
+A good way to prevent spiders from getting into your home is to make sure you don’t have an environment around your house that attracts them.
+They often make their homes outside in plants, piles of leaves or wood, or dark undisturbed places like old tires or buckets.
+Having these things right next to your house makes it more likely that one of these critters will wander in.
+Create distance between these things and your house.

 Identifying and sealing possible entry points is also important to keeping spiders out.
-This could involve sealing small holes or cracks with caulk, and making sure doors and windows close tightly without any gaps.
-It would make sense to clean up and use spider repellents before you seal up any cracks, to make sure any unwanted guests make their exit first!
+This could involve sealing small holes, baseboards, or cracks with caulk, and making sure doors and windows close tightly without any gaps.
+Consider cleaning up and using a repellent before you seal up any cracks, to make sure any unwanted guests make their exit first!

 Keep your home pest free with simple, effective solutions.
 Subscribe and save!